 Supplementary Information

 The following sections provide further information on the methods used in this study.
-Here we reproduce extracts of Williams et al. (1) from where many of the methods were adopted, and elaborate on new methods employed in this study.
+Here we reproduce extracts of Williams et al. [1] from where many of the methods were adopted, and elaborate on new methods employed in this study.

-Please note that the use of radiocarbon data as a proxy for human activity and associated issues related to time-series analysis have been exhaustively explored in Williams (2) and (3).
+Please note that the use of radiocarbon data as a proxy for human activity and associated issues related to time-series analysis have been exhaustively explored in Williams [2] and [3].
 Extracts of these publications have been included below, but we direct readers with concerns in relation to the application of radiocarbon data as such a proxy to these publications for further details.

 The Dataset

 This paper uses the most comprehensive radiocarbon dataset for the Australian continent assembled to date.
-The dataset has been published sequentially (AustArch 1, AustArch 2, Austarch 3, Index of Dated Archaeological Sites in Queensland) (4-7), and contains 3,761 dates from 1,562 sites between 12-0ka, and available for this analysis (Figure 1).
-The entire dataset is published and available for download from (8).
+The dataset has been published sequentially (AustArch 1, AustArch 2, Austarch 3, Index of Dated Archaeological Sites in Queensland) [4-7], and contains 3,761 dates from 1,562 sites between 12-0ka, and available for this analysis (Figure 1).
+The entire dataset is published and available for download from [8].

 Chronometric and data hygiene review was undertaken of the entire dataset and only those dates with suitable information (including spatial location, sample material type, context, etc) and not considered erroneous by the researcher were included in the analysis.
-For the purpose of this analysis, the data include terrestrial (n=2,683) and marine (n=1,078) dates, and are divided into major bioregions (after (9)) (Figure S1).
+For the purpose of this analysis, the data include terrestrial (n=2,683) and marine (n=1,078) dates, and are divided into major bioregions (after [9]) (S1 Fig.).
 For spatial analysis, each date is represented by a point with latitude and longitude coordinates projected into Lambert Conformal Conic projection (GDA 1994 Geoscience Australia).

 The strengths of the dataset include a wide geographical range covering over 7 million km2, encompassing major bioregions, including arid, semi-arid, semi-tropical, tropical, and temperate zones; and a wide variety of archaeological site types and contexts (including rockshelters, burials, shell middens, earth mounds, hearths, rock engravings, fish traps, stone arrangements and open sites).
-However, the dataset has poor coverage in areas where field research has been limited, most notably large tracts of desert in western Australia and the Northern Territory (see (10)), but may equally reflect a lack of prehistoric use.
+However, the dataset has poor coverage in areas where field research has been limited, most notably large tracts of desert in western Australia and the Northern Territory (see [10]), but may equally reflect a lack of prehistoric use.

 Radiocarbon Data as a Proxy for Human Activity

-One of the key aims of Williams (2) was to determine how reliable the radiocarbon dataset was in providing a proxy for prehistoric human activity.
+One of the key aims of Williams [2] was to determine how reliable the radiocarbon dataset was in providing a proxy for prehistoric human activity.
 It is a fundamental assumption that radiocarbon dates used in these analyses derive from occupation events.

 This assumption is intrinsic to selection of archaeological samples for dating.
 A direct association is clearly evident for (a) dated hearths and fireplaces, burials, and shell middens but is less secure for (b) detrital charcoal from occupation deposits (which provide the majority of dates in archaeological datasets).
 The latter are generally assumed to be charcoal from human activity (e.g. from dispersed fireplaces).
-This is supported by the correlation between charcoal concentration and the density of other occupation debris (such as lithics and faunal bone) observed in most sites (e.g. (20): Figure 19).
-Further support is provided by comparison and statistical correlation of summed probability plots for dated features (group (a) above) and detrital charcoal (Figure S2) showing that both record similar trends in Australian data.
-Pearson correlation coefficients of these data showed a significant correlation between trends shown in radiocarbon plots for occupation features and detrital charcoal over the last 20,000 years (Table S1 and Figure S2).
+This is supported by the correlation between charcoal concentration and the density of other occupation debris (such as lithics and faunal bone) observed in most sites (e.g. [20]: Fig. 19).
+Further support is provided by comparison and statistical correlation of summed probability plots for dated features (group (a) above) and detrital charcoal (S2 Fig.) showing that both record similar trends in Australian data.
+Pearson correlation coefficients of these data showed a significant correlation between trends shown in radiocarbon plots for occupation features and detrital charcoal over the last 20,000 years (S1 Table and S2 Fig.).
 The correlation was weaker prior to 20,000 years, reflecting the smaller number of dates in these samples, rather than necessarily a de-coupling of the relationship.